 Column N – Cost of Current order: This calculates the product of the cost of each item by the amount on order.

 Column O – Total Purchase Price: This column takes the current stock + on order stock from column I and multiplies it by the product cost in column F to show the total purchase price of the existing store stock for any one item

 Customize the Free Inventory Template Google Sheets File

-There are quite a few columns in this inventory spreadsheet.
+There are quite a few columns in this Google Sheets inventory management template.
 If you don’t need all of the data in your copy, you can simply delete the columns you don’t need.
 However, this may break the sheet.
 So, you’re better off hiding the columns you don’t want to use.
 You can do this with the following steps:

 - At the top of the column, right-click the column name (A, B, C, etc.) or left-click and drag over them if the ones you want to hide are next to each other, then right-click the highlighted column names.